appsecnz/appsecnz.github.io/conference/sponsorship.md

 IT security consultants, Web application architects and developers, QA managers, QA testers and system administrators.

+Throughout its 12 years of operation, the OWASP New Zealand Day conference attracted more than 90% of its attendees and presenters from within New Zealand.
+Given the likelihood border restrictions will continue in place next February, we anticipate few or no attendees or presenters from outside New Zealand this year.
+Nonetheless, we anticipate pre-registrations for the conference will once again sell out (at 1,100 tickets), and on-the-day attendance will be between 700 and 800.

 ## About AppSec New Zealand

 This year, the conference is organised and conducted by AppSec New Zealand, a NZ-based Incorporated Society (Registration #50041020).
 The primary purposes of AppSec New Zealand are to: